Neilshweky/CIS557-Photo-Sharing-Project/README.md

 $ npm start
 ```

-Then to run the api, go back to the root directory and run:
+Then to run the api, open another terminal window in the root directory and run:
 ```
 $ cd api
 $ node app.js